Unmanned Systems Integrated Battle Problem 21

-210421-N-XW558-1001 PACIFIC OCEAN (April 21, 2021) Advanced Acoustic Concepts ANGLER seabed and mine warfare kinetic effector is launched, utilized and recovered during an Unmanned Systems Integrated Battle Problem 21 (UxS IBP 21) exercise.
-U.S. Pacific Fleet's UxS IBP 21 integrates manned and unmanned capabilities into challenging operational scenarios to generate war-fighting advantages.
-(U.S. Navy video by Mass Communication Specialist 2nd Class Alexander Smedegard)
+210421-N-FC670-2124 PACIFIC OCEAN (April 21, 2021) Independence-variant littoral combat ship USS Coronado (LCS 4) transits the Pacific Ocean during U.S. Pacific Fleet’s Unmanned Systems Integrated Battle Problem (UxS IBP) 21, April 21.
+UxS IBP 21 integrates manned and unmanned capabilities into challenging operational scenarios to generate warfighting advantages.
+(U.S. Navy photo by Chief Mass Communication Specialist Shannon Renfroe)

 |Date Taken: